CAST-Extend/com.castsoftware.aip.datamart/README.md

 ## Data Dictionary

 ### DIM_APPLICATIONS
-A Dimension table to filter measures according to Application Tags, and technologies.
-The COLUMN names depend on the end-user tags and categories.
+A Dimension table to filter measures according to Application Tags.
+The COLUMN names depend on the end-user categories.
 We give an example here based on the demo site:

 ```
 COLUMN                        | TYPE     | DESCRIPTION
 ------------------------------+----------+-----------
 application_name"             | INT      | Table primary key
-"Category  Age"               | TEXT     | A range of ages of the application
+"Age"                         | TEXT     | A range of ages of the application
-"Category  Business Unit"     | TEXT     | The Business Unit as a sponsor or provider of the application
+"Business Unit"               | TEXT     | The Business Unit as a sponsor or provider of the application
-"Category  Country"           | TEXT     | The deployment country of the application
+"Country"                     | TEXT     | The deployment country of the application
-"Category  Release Frequency" | TEXT     | The release frequency of the application
+"Release Frequency"           | TEXT     | The release frequency of the application
-"Category  Sourcing"          | TEXT     | The out sourcing company
+"Sourcing"                    | TEXT     | The out sourcing company
-"Category Methodology"        | TEXT     | The application development approach
+"Methodology"                 | TEXT     | The application development approach
-"Technology C++"              | BOOLEAN  | Check whether the application contains C++ code
-"Technology JEE"              | BOOLEAN  | Check whether the application contains JEE code
 ```

 ### DIM_QUALITY_STANDARDS